 Before saying "Yeah, I could do this with this person for the next 60 years," there's a quiz that needs to be brought out for a topic of discussion.

-Point blank out and ask How Do You Feel About Weather?
+Point blank out and ask each other: How Do You Feel About Weather?

 If someone is bow-and-arrow-struck-determined-to-have-you-as-their-mate, they might worm around your question by answering, "I love it!
 I love weather!"
 To find out the environment they really pine for, though, toss this printed sheet at them.
-Look them in the eye, firmly point a sharpened No. 2 pencil at them, and stand cross armed behind then, while you watch them scribble in the dots.
-Watch for shifty eyed, brow wiping responses.
+Look them in the eye, firmly point a sharpened No. 2 pencil at them, and stand cross-armed behind then, while you watch them scribble in the dots.
+Take special note of shifty-eyed, brow-wiping responses.

 The Only Pre-Shacking-Up Quiz That Counts: